Mini Pumpkin & Mini Squash Care Guide

 Only remove leaves if they look unhealthy (yellow/brown/black) or are shading other plants on your Gardyn.
 Never prune more than ⅓ of the total number of leaves at a time, or your plant may struggle to produce flowers and fruit.

-TIP: Mini Pumpkin stems and leaves have small, prickly hairs which are used as a natural defense mechanism.
-When handled with bare hands, these hairs can create an itchy reaction, so we suggest using gloves when pruning or handling your Mini Pumpkin vine.
+TIP: Mini Pumpkin and Mini Squash stems and leaves have small, prickly hairs which are used as a natural defense mechanism.
+When handled with bare hands, these hairs can create an itchy reaction, so we suggest using gloves when pruning or handling your vine.

 Prickly hairs on a Mini Pumpkin leaf stem